raynald/nlpfs14/README.md

 This module aims at selecting the best sentence.
 It contains:
 * a dumb transformer that selects the first sentence
 * an online learning linear regressor that tries to approximate the ROUGE score with a weighted sum of features.
 The features are easy to write as subclasses of a basic generic Feature class.
+Some features:
+    - IsFirst
+    - Length
+    - WordCoverage
+    - PositionInDocument
+    - NamedEntityCount
+    - Constant

 ### Trimming